mosip/documentation/docs/overview/principles/README.md

 * Any biometric device compatible with the IEEE P3167 SBI 2.0 specification can connect with e-Signet

 ## Commodity Computing

+e-Signet backend services are designed to run as containers, which does not depend upon any specialized hardware or specific cloud solutions.
+It can run on any general purpose VMs which support docker containers.
+This also helps in avoiding the vendor lock in.

 ## Fault-tolerant